mumblez/gwg/README.md

 ## Hot Reloading
 The configuration file can be editted and it will be hot-reloaded, the only exception is if you need you update the `listen` and `port` fields as they will require a restart!

+Changes are detected when inotify `CREATE` events occur and hot reloading will proceed as expected, but if you simply echo values straight into the configuration file, e.g. `echo '#' >> /etc/gwg/config.yaml` no there will be no hot-reloading.
+It's more common to open the file, edit and save which will then create the `CREATE` event.

 ## Update method
 If the repository does not exist locally it will be cloned